the-marenga/sf-server/reverse_proxy/README.md

 # Usage with official SF client
 The official, unmodified *Shakes & Fidget* client requires you to use SSL.
 To be more specific, all the URLs are hardcoded with a `https://` prefix, and it's a lot easier to set up a reverse proxy like nginx, since you can then simply use the *Shakes & Fidget* client as-is from the official [*Shakes & Fidget* website](https://sfgame.net).
 The only thing then left to do is to override the `https://sfgame.net/config.json` response in your browser, such that it returns the Nginx address (https://localhost:6768 in this example) as one of the servers.
-TODO: Add a step by step guide for people less experienced with advanced browser dev settings like this in the root README.

 ## Setting up Nginx as a reverse proxy
 ### Docker